reyohoho/reyohoho-twitch-extension/README.md

 - Proxying 7TV emote updates (add/remove/rename)
 - Middle mouse button on emote opens its page
 - System message added to chat about emote updates in channel
+- Moderator slider like in 7TV
+- Added moderator slider like in 7TV
+- Added proxy to BTTV emoji
+- Fixed display of BTTV emoji
+- BTTV emoji added to auto add-on
+- Added author's nickname to 7TV admin messages
+- In settings now you can change the size of emotes
+- Added message when loading the list of emotes 7tv
+- Added message when loading emotes errors
+- Fixed displaying of 7tv overlay emotes